Thijzert123/modrinth-downloader/README.md

 ```
 This is going to download Sodium Extra and Sodium, because that is a required dependency.
 #### Explanation:
-* <code>--versions</code> specifies what Minecraft version(s) the mod is for.
-If more than one version is provided, the newest available will be downloaded, as long as it's one of these versions. <code>-v</code> can also be used instead.
+* `--versions` specifies what Minecraft version(s) the mod is for.
+If more than one version is provided, the newest available will be downloaded, as long as it's one of these versions. `-v` can also be used instead.
-* <code>--loaders</code> specifies what loader(s) the project is made for.
-For resource packs, use <code>minecraft</code>.
-For data packs, use <code>datapack</code>.
+* `--loaders` specifies what loader(s) the project is made for.
+For resource packs, use `minecraft`.
+For data packs, use `datapack`.
 You can also specify multiple loaders.
-This can come in handy when downloading a resource pack that requires a dependency that is a mod. <code>-l</code> or <code>--platform</code> can also be used instead.
+This can come in handy when downloading a resource pack that requires a dependency that is a mod. `-l` or `--platform` can also be used instead.
-* <code>--projects</code> specifies what projects should be downloaded.
-You can use the project name (such as <code>fabric-api</code>.
-This can be found in the searchbar when looking at a project) or project identifier (<code>P7dR8mSH</code>).
-These projects *must* meet the previous requirements (version and mod loader), otherwise the project entry will be skipped. <code>-p</code> can also be used instead.
+* `--projects` specifies what projects should be downloaded.
+You can use the project name (such as `fabric-api`.
+This can be found in the searchbar when looking at a project) or project identifier (`P7dR8mSH`).
+These projects *must* meet the previous requirements (version and mod loader), otherwise the project entry will be skipped. `-p` can also be used instead.

+_NOTE: this script will always grab the most recently uploaded mod that complies with your query, so be careful when not specifying a version or loader/platform._

 ### Advanced usage
-* <code>-d</code>, <code>--directory</code> or <code>--destination</code> can be used to specify the output directory.
+* `-d`, `--directory` or `--destination` can be used to specify the output directory.
 If it doesn't exist, it will be created.
 However, if the specified output directory is a file, an error message is provided and the program stops.
-* If the arguments <code>-r</code> or <code>--replace</code> are passed, the files will be replaced when they already exist.
+* If the arguments `-r` or `--replace` are passed, the files will be replaced when they already exist.
 This is almost never useful, because it usually results in downloading the same file multiple times.
-* When <code>-o</code>, <code>--optional</code> or <code>--optional-dependencies</code> are used, all the optional dependencies of projects will be downloaded.
+* When `-o`, `--optional` or `--optional-dependencies` are used, all the optional dependencies of projects will be downloaded.
 To avoid recursion problems, when a file exists it won't still download the dependencies.
-* When <code>-s</code>, <code>--skip</code> or <code>--skip-dependencies</code> are used, no dependencies will ever be downloaded.
+* When `-s`, `--skip` or `--skip-dependencies` are used, no dependencies will ever be downloaded.

 ### Examples
 Download Mod Menu and their dependencies for Fabric, Minecraft version 1.20.5: